 You’ll no longer get a pro-rata refund from American Express.

-*Update – Amex has paused this change for the second time, and it now won’t start until at least 1 August 2024 *
+*Update – Amex paused this change for the second time, and said it wouldn’t start until at least 1 August 2024.
+We contacted them on 13 September and it confirmed there was no news on this yet*

 One handy feature of American Express credit cards is that you’ve been able to get a partial refund if you cancelled the card mid-way through the year.